vrittis/OpenTextSummarizer/README.md

 #Notes

 This version of OpenTextSummarizer has been pushed to Github in order to correct some bugs.
-I've tried to make it extensible a bit more than what was
+I've tried to make it extensible a bit more than what was initially ported.
 The initial port this version started from is located on codeplex (http://ots.codeplex.com) and was written for .Net 2.
 It now uses .Net 3.5

 Roadmap: